kempermo/raspicam/README.md

 cd + ... - entering a directory
-cd .. - going back one directory sudo nano + ... - opening a file in editor
-Sudo python3 + ... - running a python script with python3
+cd .. - going back one directory sudo nano + ... - opening a file in editor sudo python3 + ... - running a python script with python3
 ps aux - list current running processes sudo kill 425 - kill the process with ID 425